Ecuador, Peru, and Bolivia

 - Ascend glaciers with crampons and ice axes in Bolivia’s Cordillera Real

-- This semester is for you if you like: mountains, color, hiking, rugged terrain, community interaction, villages, Spanish, art, children, snorkeling, and cooperative spirit.
+- This semester is for you if you like: mountains, color, hiking, rugged terrain, community interaction, villages, Spanish, art, children, and cooperative spirit.

 Traveling School English courses are designed to provide students with critical reading and writing skills, while they benefit from the uniqueness of our environment.
 Designed to expose students to an assortment of local and regional authors, and selected works, literature requirements include novels, short stories, folklore, non-fiction and poetry.
 This course combines reading with a rigorous writing workshop to develop writing skills.
 Students will maintain a series of portfolios and daily journal entries.
 Students are expected to write an average of three times per week, and to produce three major compositions including an analytical essay as well as other genre-focused essays relating to novels taught during the semester.
 All students write and take responsibility for their writing through the use of journals, revision, peer editing, and portfolio techniques.